 Often in this mixing we rebel, we stall, we lie to ourselves.
 Growth in responsibility can be such a challenge, so much so that we often avoid it.
-The leader is there to help bring us back to our way of responsibility – to help us hear it and respond to it.
+The abbot is there to help bring us back to our way of responsibility – to help us hear it and respond to it.
 Freedom is found and lived when responsibility is the expression of our hearts.
 Healthy community leadership helps us to discover this.

-A leader is one who lives personally in the light and mercy of God.
+An abbot is one who lives personally in the light and mercy of God.
 Nothing else is as important as this.
 As they live, they draw others into this light and mercy, helping them to live in it themselves.
 This light sees and reveals the truth in behaviour and intention.
 In this light, we see that responsible growth is also about accepting consequences and learning from them.
 If we choose not to learn we risk our faith, that is, we expose ourselves to the judgement of the God (or god) we know.

 Perhaps we punish ourselves with the fear and effect that arise from a turning from love?
 Surely there is price and punishment enough in our rejection, our turning away?

-“….he stood up straight and replied, “Whoever among you is guiltless may be the first to throw a stone at her.”
-Then he bent over again and wrote on the ground.
-Now when they heard this, they began to drift away one at a time, starting with the older ones, until Jesus was left alone with the woman standing before him.
-Jesus stood up straight and said to her, “Woman, where are they?
-Did no one condemn you?”
-She replied, “No one, Lord.”
-And Jesus said, “I do not condemn you either.
-Go, and from now on do not sin anymore.”
-(John 8:7b-11, NET).
+When they kept on questioning him, he straightened up and said, ‘Let the one among you who is without sin be the first to throw a stone at her.’
+Then bending down again he continued writing on the ground.
+When they heard this they went away one by one, beginning with the eldest, until the last one had gone and Jesus was left alone with the woman, standing in the middle.
+Then Jesus straightened up and said to her, ‘Woman, where are they?
+Has no one condemned you?’
+She replied ‘No one, sir’.
+Then Jesus said, ‘Neither do I condemn you.
+Go!
+And from now on do not sin again.’
+(John 8:7-11, RNJB)